 This Strategy Statement was approved for consultation with stakeholders on 15 June 2016 by the London Borough of Hillingdon Pensions Committee.
-It will be reviewed following consultation with a view to the final strategy being agreed by Pension Committee on 21 September, to become effective from 1 November 2016.
+It will be reviewed following consultation with a view to the final strategy being agreed by Pension Committee on 28 September 2021, to become effective from that date.